 There Is No FDA Approved CFS Treatment

 There are five possible medications that a doctor will prescribe for a patient with fibromyalgia.
-However, all of these medications are used in an “off label” manner.
-That means the FDA has approved the drugs for use in treating a condition.
+However, all of these medications are “off label.”
+In short, the FDA approved the drugs for use in treating a condition.
 However, chronic fatigue syndrome is not the condition they are approved for.
-Therefore, there can be unexpected side effects, and the medicines may not work the same for all patients.
+Therefore, there can be unpleasant side effects, and the medicines may not work the same for all patients.

 On the other hand, the FDA has also not approved any alternative forms of healthcare.
 Thus, no type of traditional or alternative medicine can claim to be a CFS treatment.
 The goal, in this case, is to mitigate symptoms and to improve quality of life.
 But CFS is not something with a cure.